-As we all know fairies and goblin collect souls as the trawl the earth on Halloween night….what you didn’t know!
+Fairies and goblins were believed to collect souls as they trawl the earth on Halloween night.
 The story goes that if you threw dust from under your feet at the fairy they would release any souls they kept captive.
 However, over the years this legend was changed.

 Farm animals would be anointed with holy water to keep them safe through the night.
 If animals showed ill health on Halloween they would be spat at to try to ward off the evil spirits.